 His work has contributed significantly to development of World Health Organization policy guidelines and recommendations, and being apolitical, non-denominational, and totally committed to improving human health, he has been able to bring together politicians, donors, academics, scientists and clinicians to focus attention on diseases of poverty.

-For the past 20 years, Alimuddin Zumla has been Professor of Infectious Diseases and International Health, at one of Europe’s largest and most prestigious Universities, University College London, and is Consultant Infectious Diseases Physician at University College London Hospitals NHS Trust: one of the largest tertiary referral center in the United Kingdom.
+For the past 29 years, Sir Alimuddin Zumla has been Professor of Infectious Diseases and International Health, at one of Europe’s largest and most prestigious Universities, University College London, and is Consultant Infectious Diseases Physician at University College London Hospitals NHS Trust: one of the largest tertiary referral center in the United Kingdom.
 Professor Zumla serves as Honorary Professor at several institutions: University of Zambia; University of Liverpool School of Tropical Medicine, UK; University of Amsterdam, The Netherlands; University of Cape Town, South Africa; and the Institute of Child Health, London, UK

 He has shared his knowledge and an enormous amount of time, to look after the needs of, and empower numerous scientists, doctors and other health personnel globally, particularly Africans, over the past two decades.
 He has succeeded in getting them to work together in various networks and has assisted in obtaining funding for them to unite in the fight against killer infectious diseases.